 - 6.1 The Council has a range of Committees which deal with "Non-Executive" matters.
-The main ones are:-

-- the Planning & Highways Committee

-- the Licensing & Safety Committee

-- the Employment Committee

-- 6.2 Some officers, as part of their normal duties, will be in regular contact with the Chairman and Members of those Committees.
-Much of what is said in section 4 about the relationship between officers and the Executive will also apply, allowing for the different circumstances, to the relationship between officers and Chairmen/Vice-Chairmen and Members of Non-Executive Committees. - 6.3 To summarise, the main principles are:- - relevant officers will need to maintain a close relationship with the Chairmen and Vice-Chairmen concerned - that relationship must not be such as to call in to question officers impartiality - there should be dialogue between relevant senior officers and the Chairman - it is the authors responsibility to ensure that reports include only proper advice and correct information - Members must not put officers under pressure to give advice or information in any other way - officer advice should be full and impartial - the decision whether or not a report should be submitted to a Committee is for the Chief Executive, Director or relevant senior officer
+The main ones are:- - the Planning and Highways Committee - the Licensing and Safety Committee - the Employment Committee - 6.2 Some Officers, as part of their normal duties, will be in regular contact with the Chairman and Members of those Committees.
+Much of what is said in Section 4 about the relationship between Officers and the Executive will also apply, allowing for the different circumstances, to the relationship between Officers and Chairmen/Vice-Chairmen and Members of Non-Executive Committees. - 6.3 To summarise, the main principles are:- - relevant Officers will need to maintain a close working relationship with the Chairmen and Vice-Chairmen concerned - that relationship must not be such as to call in to question Officers' impartiality - there should be dialogue between relevant senior Officers and the Chairman - it is the author's responsibility to ensure that reports include only proper advice and correct information

+- Members must not put Officers under pressure to give advice or information in any other way - Officer advice should be full and impartial - the decision whether or not a report should be submitted to a Committee is for the Chief Executive, Director or relevant senior Officer

-7 DELEGATED DECISION MAKING BY OFFICERS
+7 DELEGATED DECISION-MAKING BY OFFICERS

-- 7.1 The Executive, a Committee of the Executive or an individual Executive Member may decide to delegate a decision to a Director in consultation with one or more Members.
-Directors must consider carefully any comments made to them by the Members concerned, but Members must bear in mind that it is the officer, not the Member, who takes the decision in these circumstances and is responsible for it.
-It needs to be borne in mind that no officer can be compelled to take a decision with which he/she does not agree, or which he/she considers to be wrong or inequitable; an officer must take any such decision in accordance with his/her professional judgment. - 7.2 If a Non-Executive function is delegated to an officer he/she is not obliged to take a decision on the matter; he/she may refer the matter to the appropriate Committee for a decision.
+- 7.1 The Executive, a Committee of the Executive or an individual Executive Member may decide to delegate a decision to a Director, in consultation with one or more Members.
+Directors must consider carefully any comments made to them by the Members concerned, but Members must bear in mind that it is the Officer, not the Member, who takes the decision in these circumstances and is responsible for it.
+It needs to be borne in mind that no Officer can be compelled to take a decision with which he or she does not agree, or which he or she considers to be wrong or inequitable; an Officer must take any such decision in accordance with his or her professional judgment. - 7.2 If a Non-Executive function is delegated to an Officer, he or she is not obliged to take a decision on the matter; and may refer the matter to the appropriate Committee for a decision.
 Indeed, a Director should refer the matter to the Committee if they feel that the matter raises some new point of principle which was not contemplated when the delegation was first agreed.